 Geography at Walthamstow Hall is not just about drilling facts into you.
 It is more about nurturing a passion for study in order to develop an interest in the world in which you live.
 We feel it is important to have a spatial understanding of the world to help contextualise everything that is studied in class.
 You are encouraged to be independent learners and lessons are taught to equip every style of learning.
 The department is very well-resourced with individual textbooks allocated to every student in examination classes.
 To supplement this, students have access to online learning through a Kerboodle subscription.
 Fieldwork is very important in developing your understanding and is undertaken in each academic year.
-You will be taken on a 5-day residential trip to Devon in a field study centre to investigate coastal process, urban change, local ecology and microclimates; this trip will incur a cost.
+The department organises a 4-day residential trip to a field study centre to investigate coastal process, urban change, local ecology and microclimates; this trip will incur a cost of approximately £300.
 As well as this, you can take part in international trips, such as investigating tectonic activity and glaciation in Iceland.